Natetgmaxwell/ntgm/src/site/notes/Sources/Video/@georgiakaferLFS112M1T1Video.md

 327
 00:25:25,640 --> 00:25:33,640
-And this is by synapses, which are specific cell types that we know as nerves or neurons.
+And this is by synapses, which are specific cell types that we know as [[Cards/Nerves\|nerves]] or neurons.

 328
 00:25:33,640 --> 00:25:40,640